 Decision Analysis for Health and Medical Practices (RDS 280)

 Description: This course is designed to introduce the student to the methods and growing range of applications of decision analysis and cost-effectiveness analysis in health technology assessment, medical and public health decision making, and health resource allocation.
-The objectives are: (1) to provide a basic technical understanding of the methods used in decision analysis, (2) to give the student an appreciation of the practical problems in applying these methods to the evaluation of clinical interventions and public health policies, and (3) to give the student an appreciation of the uses and limitations of these methods in decision making at the individual, organizational, and policy level both in developed and developing countries.
-Prerequisites/Notes: Prerequisites include BIO 200 or BST 201 or BST 202 and BST 203 or BST 206 and BST 207 or BST 206 and BST 208 or BST 206 & 209 (all courses may be taken concurrently) or permission from the instructor.
+The objectives of the course are: (1) to provide a basic technical understanding of the methods used, (2) to give the student an appreciation of the practical problems in applying these methods to the evaluation of clinical interventions and public health policies, and (3) to give the student an appreciation of the uses and limitations of these methods in decision making at the individual, organizational, and policy level both in developed and developing countries.
+Prerequisites/Notes: Prerequisites include BIO 200 or BST 201 or BST 202 & 203 or BST 206 & 207 or BST 206 & 208 or BST 206 & 209 (all courses may be taken concurrently) or permission from the instructor.
 Introductory economics is recommended but not required.
 Students cannot take RDS 280 if they have already taken RDS 286 or RDS 202 (exceptions only allowed with permission of RDS 280 instructor).

-Economic Evaluation of Health Policy & Program Management (RDS 282)
+Economic Evaluation of Health Policy & Program Mgmt (RDS 282)

-Description: This course uses a case-study approach to introduce students to the application of health decision science to policymaking and program management at various levels of the health system.
+Description: This course features the application of health decision science to policymaking and program management at various levels of the health system.
 Both developed and developing country contexts will be covered.
-Topics include: (1) theoretical foundations of cost-effectiveness analysis (CEA) with comparison to other methods of economic evaluation; (2) challenges and critiques of CEA in practice; (3) the design and implementation of tools and protocols for measurement and valuation of cost and benefit of health programs; (4) the integration of evidence of economic value into strategic planning and resource allocation decisions, performance monitoring and program evaluation; (5) the role of evidence of economic value in the context of other stakeholder criteria and political motivations.
-Prerequisite/Level: RDS 280 or RDS 286 (concurrent enrollment allowed).
-Prior coursework in microeconomics is recommended.
+Topics include: (1) theoretical foundations of cost-effectiveness analysis (CEA) with comparison to other methods of economic evaluation; (2) challenges and critiques of CEA in practice; (3) design and implementation of tools and protocols for measurement and valuation of cost and benefit of health programs; (4) use of evidence of economic value in strategic planning and resource allocation decisions, performance monitoring and program evaluation; (5) the role of evidence of economic value in the context of other stakeholder criteria and political motivations.
+Prerequisites/Notes: Students must have taken RDS 280 or RDS 286.
+Concurrent enrollment is allowed.
+Prior coursework in Microeconomics is recommended.

 Decision Theory (RDS 284)